sid-code/dhtsim/README.md

 ### Sidenote: why is everything in these header files?

 Because that's just how C++ template classes work.
-Just having the *templated method signatures* in the header without the method definitions isn't enough, you need all the method definitions so that the .cpp file that includes the template knows how to instantiate the methods with a template parameter.
-In the absence of templates, the linker knows how to fetch methods from other .cpp files that were compiled, but since the compiler is done running, all it has to work here are templates that were never instantiated in the first place, ergo nothing.
+You can't just include a header with only *template method signatures* and expect the linker to magically instantiate the templates however you want.
+That's why all the method definitions are also in the header; to tell other compilation units how to *fully* instantiate the class.
+A template is can be thought of as a HUGE compile-time constructor in that it is useless until it is instantiated (template word for "called").

 A template is not a class; and template class instance methods are not methods.
 They are all *templates*, and have no meaning until their